HOG-Diff: Higher-Order Guided Diffusion for Graph Generation: Additional Explanation on Related Works

 \subsection{Higher-order Networks}

-Graphs are elegant and useful abstractions for modeling irregular relationships in empirical systems, transforming unstructured data into analyzable representations.
-However, their inherent limitation to pairwise interactions restricts their representation of group dynamics \citep{HigherOrderReview2020}.
+Graphs provide elegant and practical abstractions for modeling irregular relationships in empirical systems, transforming unstructured data into analyzable representations.
+However, their inherent restriction to pairwise interactions limits their ability to represent group dynamics~\citep{HigherOrderReview2020}.
 For example, cyclic structures like benzene rings and functional groups play a holistic role in molecular networks; densely interconnected structures, like simplices, often have a collective influence on social networks; and functional brain networks exhibit higher-order dependencies.
-To address this, various topological models have been employed to describe data in terms of its higher-order relations, including simplicial complexes, cell complexes, and combinatorial complexes \citep{combinatorial-complexes}.
-As such, the study of higher-order networks has gained increasing attention for their capacity to capture higher-order interactions, with broad applications across domains such as social network analysis~\citep{ISMnet2024}, graph signal processing \citep{roddenberry2022signal,sardellitti2021topological}, and topological deep learning~\citep{CWN+NeurIPS2021,HiGCN2024,TDL-position+ICML2024}.
+To address this, various topological formalisms have been employed to describe data in terms of its higher-order relations, including simplicial complexes, cell complexes, and combinatorial complexes \citep{combinatorial-complexes}.
+As such, the study of higher-order networks has gained increasing attention for their capacity to capture higher-order interactions, with broad applications across domains such as influence maximization~\citep{ISMnet2024}, financial system analysis~\citep{mai2024financial,Xiao2024Corporate}, graph signal processing \citep{sardellitti2021topological,roddenberry2022signal}, and graph representation learning~\citep{CWN+NeurIPS2021,HiGCN2024,TDL-position+ICML2024}.

-Given the broad applicability and theoretical richness of higher-order networks, the following delves deeper into two key frameworks for modelling such interactions: simplicial complexes and cell complexes.
+Given their broad applicability and theoretical richness, we next focus on two core frameworks for modelling higher-order interactions: simplicial complexes and cell complexes.

 \paragraph{Simplicial Complexes} Simplicial complexes (SCs) are fundamental concepts in algebraic topology that flexibly subsume pairwise graphs \citep{Top_Hodge_Hatcher+2001}.
 Specifically, simplices generalize fundamental geometric structures such as points, lines, triangles, and tetrahedra, enabling the modelling of higher-order interactions in networks.
 They offer a robust framework for capturing multi-way relationships that extend beyond pairwise connections typically represented in classical networks.